 The future is not going to be about having the best sermon but having the most localized message.
 Preaching is turning away from directives and data and turning to self-reflection.
 Pastors will have to spend time looking in the mirror first, finding where God speaks to them, and then understanding how to use that message and calling in their specific community.
 In a world where everyone can access every great sermon ever, the need is for somebody to speak to our local parish, content, and zip code.
 Pastors will need to speak into a camera, do things digitally, and think about their online presence, but have a specific affinity for their local community.

 What does the future of succession look like?

 Every church is different, every individual is different, every situation is different.
 William’s one cardinal rule of succession is if somebody says they have a cookie-cutter answer to succession, run away.
 There are no five easy steps.
-William’s hope is that if his first book made the conversation not taboo, his second book would make the conversation more normal, so a third, forward-looking book would say, “Okay, my big job now as a 25-year-old coming out of seminary is to prepare the church for when I'm not here.”
+My hope is that if my first book made the conversation not taboo, my second book would make the conversation more normal, so a third, forward-looking book would say, “Okay, my big job now as a 25-year-old coming out of seminary is to prepare the church for when I'm not here.”
 If we look to Jesus as an example, much of his ministry was preparing the world for when he would no longer be here.
 It’s time for us to move from seeing succession as a taboo conversation to the new normal of how we train pastors.

 If you’re ready to start the conversation around succession, contact our team.
 We walk alongside Christian leaders and pastors as they navigate these decisions every day, and we would love to help you as you plan for your church's future.